fimbulwint/gh-issues/README.md

 # gh-issues

- Run with an IDE or build from command line using:
+ Run with an IDE or build from command line using: `mvn clean package`

-  > mvn clean package
+ Backend runs on port `8080` and the the endpoint's path for issue creation is `/createIssue`

  Required parameters in the environment:
    * &lt;username&gt;: The owner of the repository